 If you’re dying to see the world, pick your travel companion carefully.
-And if your friends aren't interested in joining you, maybe solo travel is your only option.
+And if your friends aren't interested in joining you, maybe traveling alone is your only option.

-Here’s what some of our nomads had to say:
+Here’s what some of our nomads had to say about solo travel vs. travel with friends:

 "I enjoy traveling with my partner.
 It gives me a sense of belonging in an unknown place.
 We both enjoy solo days, too, doing what each one of us wants to do.” - Surbhi Mittal, via Facebook.